AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 Elliptic Curve keys have smaller key sizes and good performance characteristics.
 The P-256 curve provides security roughly equivalent to a 3072-bit RSA keys whilst requiring significantly less computational resources.
 This can be particularly beneficial for high-volume services or resource-constrained environments.

 Regardless of which key type you choose, the critical security requirement is proper private key storage.
 Your private key must never exist in plain text outside of your application's runtime memory.
 Use dedicated secret management systems like AWS Secrets Manager, Azure Key Vault, or HashiCorp Vault.
 The key should be loaded into your application at runtime and never written to configuration files, environment variables, or any persistent storage.
+Additionally, you MUST use different key pairs for production and test environments to maintain security isolation.

 ### Scope Planning and Data Requirements Analysis